Serbia seeks to combat 'lies' in foreign media – DW – 09/04/2024

 So, what exactly does Gouillon intend to do?
 How does he intend to get in touch with foreign media?
 Will the KJKD team work on behalf of Serbia or primarily on behalf of Vucic's SNS?
 DW contacted both the Serbian government and Gouillon himself for comment, but no response had been received from either at the time of publication.

-What is clear is that according to reports on the news portal Nova ekonomija, the new agency, which does not even have a website yet, has apparently already been given over €3 million for its work.
+What is clear is that according to reports on the news portal Nova ekonomija, the new agency has allegedly already been given over €3 million for its work.

 Adapted from the German by Aingeal Flanagan